Coffee Equipment Maintenance in San Francisco CA: Complete Guide 2026

 Real Examples from San Francisco

 Example 2: A tech company's office in SOMA With 200 employees and three break rooms, this office had constant complaints about coffee quality.
 We implemented a bi-monthly maintenance schedule, including grinder burr replacement and boiler descaling.
 Within three months, employee satisfaction with coffee jumped from 62% to 91%, and coffee consumption increased, reducing the number of expensive coffee runs outside.
+The company also noted a 20% reduction in coffee waste due to better extraction.

 How to Get Started with Coffee Equipment Maintenance